AbenezerMamo/just-ified-kidding/README.md

 14. Rich people who are afraid to go to 0...wtf is the point of being rich then?
 15. Black owned != Black Backed != Majority Ownership
 16. Sipped up all my favorite liquidity.
 Called it a milk shakedown.
+17. Feeling lucky but left out with no pals in my tier because the only 1 with 7 type game